lineageOS/devices/sm-g900f.md

 • Dalvik

-Then go to Advanced/ADB Sideload, swipe to the right, and execute adb sideload lineage-xxx.zip on your computer.
+Then go back to the TWRP main menu and to "Advanced > ADB Sideload", swipe to the right, and execute adb sideload lineage-18.1-20230615-microG-klte.zip on your computer.

 • When it shows something like Total xfer: 1.00x or adb: failed to read command: Success on the PC, and Exit code: 1.000000 in TWRP, it has suceeded.